ChainAgnostic/CAIPs/CAIPs/caip-10.md

 ## Specification

-The account id specification will be prefixed with the CAIP-2 blockchain ID and delimited with a comma sign (`:`)
+The account id specification will be prefixed with the CAIP-2 blockchain ID and delimited with a colon sign (`:`)

 ### Syntax